 Declare income, just declare it!
 If it feels hard, that’s just what you’ve got to deal with.
 Say ‘thank you universe for this money and now I’m going to do the right thing.’

 A recap on what we’ve talked about.

 Firstly, the world has changed, but we can take advantage of different opportunities now and that’s what we should be doing as Mums.
-These opportunities that allow us to create income streams that are home based.
+These opportunities allow us to create income streams that are home-based.
 So, so important that allow us to create multiple income streams without having to be in two places at once, or three places at once.

 We’ve got millions of customers that are accessible via social media now.
 We don’t have to have a day and a night job just to increase our income.
 We’ve got a mix of online and offline options.
 There’s going to be more growth so we’ve got to be ready and that means getting our online income streams underway now, not later.

 With new ways of earning and the changing world of technology, we still require good tracking.
 And the final point was, do not mess with your tax department!
 Just don’t okay!

 I would love to know what your takeaways were from this episode, and if it has helped to trigger any thoughts in your mind like ‘I need to be tracking that’ or ‘Do I need to talk to an accountant, or get some advice.’
 An online business is quite different from a traditional brick and mortar business, we do need to be thinking about things in a different way and as Mums building online income streams, we’ve got to be on top of it.